Tameka Cottle: Career

 After a five-year hiatus, Cottle reunited with sisters LaTocha and Tamika Scott and added a new member, Kiesha Miles (replacing Kandi), to release a Xscape album entitled Unchained as well as the single, "What's Up", in 2005.

 Cottle is involved in a project with Kiesha Miles called the OMG Girlz.
 Cottle's daughter, Zonnique, is a part of the musical trio, along Bahja and others.
 She appeared in her husband's video for "Hello" (feat.
 Cee Lo), along with their family and the OMG Girlz.

 In June 2009, Cottle's reality TV series, Tiny and Toya, made its first premiere on BET, but cancelled in 2010.

 On July 22, 2014, Tameka returned to the music industry under her new label Pretty Hustle, with her first solo single "What The F*** You Gon Do?".
 Within a few hours of "WTFYGD" being released it reached the #5 spot on the iTunes R&B/Soul charts, and less than 24 hours after release it became the #1 song on the charts for the genre.

-In 2017, she and her bandmate Kandi Burruss, also have writing credits on the sampled song Shape of You by Ed Sheeran.
+In 2017, she and her bandmate Kandi Burruss were granted writing credits on the sampled song Shape of You by Ed Sheeran.

 In 2018, Cottle took a break from her XSCAP3 EP promo to spend some quality time with her one-year-old daughter Heiress.
 In 2022, Cottle reunited with Xscape for a performance at the Soul Train Music Awards.

 In March 2023, Cottle appeared in the Bravo reality television series SWV & Xscape: The Queens of R&B.